pardnchiu/go-pve-qemu/README.md

 ## License

-This source code project is licensed under the [MIT](LICENSE) License.
+This source code project is licensed under the [MIT](LICENSE) license.

 ## Author